omriharel/deej/README.md

 Building `deej` is very simple.
 You only need a few relatively cheap parts - it's an excellent starter project (and my first Arduino project, personally).
 Remember that if you need any help or have a question that's not answered here, you can always [join the deej Discord server](https://discord.gg/nf88NJu).

 Build `deej` for yourself, or as an awesome gift for your gaming buddies!

+### Build video

+In case you prefer watching to reading, Charles from the [**Tech Always**](https://www.youtube.com/c/TechAlways) YouTube channel has made [**a fantastic video**](https://youtu.be/x2yXbFiiAeI) that covers the basics of building deej for yourself, including parts, costs, assembly and software.
+I highly recommend checking it out!

 ### Bill of Materials